8 Min Read

 - Final Notes

-Step 1: Create A Safe Environment To Handle Your Cat
+Step 1: Create a Safe Environment to Handle Your Cat

-Some cats don't like to be handled, especially when you're trying to force them to do something they don't want to do.
-When giving your cat a pill, they should be calm.
-You don't want to make medication time a negative experience because it'll get more difficult each time you have to do it.
 Instead, make the environment feel calm and safe for them.
-Additionally, don't interrupt them when they're in the middle of important business like eating or going to the bathroom since you don't want them upset going into the process.
+Additionally, don't interrupt them when they're in the middle of important business like eating or using the litter box, since you don't want them upset going into the process.

 It might also be helpful to have a second person with you to handle the cat.
 One person can help gently restrain the cat while the other person administers the medication.1 Additionally, having two people around can ease your cat's anxiety and make the process more manageable.

-Step 2: Gently Open Their Jaw And Administer The Pill
+Step 2: Gently Open Their Jaw and Administer the Pill

 Once the cat is gently restrained, get the pill ready in one hand.
 Using your other hand, hold the top of the cat's head so that you can feel the cat's cheekbones with your fingertips.
 Next, gently tip your cat's head back and use your thumb and index finger to open their lower jaw.